 Select the requirement set.

-In the right pane, under Custom Attribute Registries, click Add to add a custom attribute to the requirement set.
+In the Details pane, under Custom Attribute Registries, click Add to add a custom attribute to the requirement set.

 The Custom Attribute Registration dialog box appears.
 Enter the name of your custom attribute in the Name field.
 Select the type from the Type drop-down menu.
-Optionally, enter a description of the custom attribute in the Description field.
+Enter a description of the custom attribute in the Description field.

 There are four custom attribute types: